No items found.

 Flow phonation

-Emphasizing the outflow of air during phonation without throat tightness, flow phonation is a technique that encourages a more natural and efficient vocal production.
-This approach is particularly beneficial in cultivating a sustainable and comfortable speaking voice.
+Flow phonation emphasizes the outflow of air during phonation without throat tightness.
+This technique encourages a more natural and efficient vocal production, which is particularly beneficial in cultivating a sustainable and comfortable speaking voice.

 Resonant voice therapy

-Targeting muscle tension dysphonia, resonant voice therapy aims to achieve a strong, clear voice with minimal vocal effort.
+Resonant voice therapy targets muscle tension dysphonia and aims to achieve a strong, clear voice with minimal vocal effort.
 This technique is instrumental in retraining the voice to optimize resonance and reduce strain.

 Lee Silverman Voice Treatment (LSVT LOUD®)